qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Flux-Tunable-Transmon/Use Case 4 - Paraoanu Lab - Robust qubit control using phase-modulated pulses/.ipynb_checkpoints/README-checkpoint.md

 The code is organized into two main sections:

-1. **Waveform Generation:** This section updates the configuration dictionary with various types of waveforms, including rectangular, super-Gaussian, and robust phase-modulated pulses.
+1. **Waveform Generation:** This section defines a configuration dictionary and functions to generate various types of waveforms, including rectangular, super-Gaussian, and robust phase-modulated pulses.
+The generated waveforms are stored in the configuration file.

 2. **QUA Program:** This section defines a QUA program to perform a Rabi amplitude and frequency sweep.
 The program sweeps over different amplitude and detuning values, measures the resulting I (in-phase) and Q (quadrature) components of the signal, and processes the data to obtain averaged results.